Contemporary Art Program at the Orsay and the Orangerie Museums

 The Musée de l’Orangerie reserves two spaces for modern and contemporary works to infuse the collections with today’s energy.
 One gallery is integrated into the Jean Walter- Paul Guillaume permanent collection in a fascinating exchange between the past and our present via painting, sculpture, graphic arts, audio and film installations.
 The second space outside of the permanent collection is in dialogue with Monet’s masterpiece: New contemplative and spiritual creations flow from his fabled “Waterlilies” across all media (painting, photography, sculpture, installations…).

-The work of German New York-based artist Janaina Tschäpe unfolds through drawing, painting, photography, and video.
+In the Fall, the work of German New York-based artist Janaina Tschäpe unfolds through drawing, painting, photography, and video.
 She creates ecosystems in which life develops, flourishes, dies and is sometimes reborn.
 At the Orangerie Museum, she explores the infinite possibilities of the video and meets Monet’s ambitions in transcribing an exuberant nature beyond representation.